antonheitz/paper-dragon/README.md

  - **Contribution**:

    Anyone is more than welcome to contribute to this project as they like.
 Please keep discussions polite and strive for stable features!
+Also please follow the [Contribution Rules](docs/contribution-rules.md).

 ## Documentation

+For upcoming developments please see the current [Roadmap](docs/roadmap.md).

 ### Basics

  - [Angular Basics](docs/basics/angular.md)
  - [Publishing the PWA](docs/basics/publish-pwa.md)
  - [Install the PWA](docs/basics/install-pwa.md)
- - Contribution (TBD)

 ### Deep Dive